 Why does this matter?

-For SaaS businesses, custom acquisition cost (CAC) is key to understanding the health of the business.
+For SaaS businesses, customer acquisition cost (CAC) is key to understanding the health of the business.
 CAC is a ratio that takes into account average sales cycle length.
 And rightly so, because a dollar spent in marketing today is (hopefully) some dollar value greater than one in several months.